jdno/workstation/README.md

 [Ansible script](bin/ansible-playbook) ensure that these conditions are met.
 If you run the playbook directly, ensure that the following resources exist:

-- The `gpg` executable must be in the `$PATH`
+- The user must be signed into the Mac App Store.
-- The user must be signed into an active session in the [1Password CLI]
+- The user must be signed into an active session in the [1Password CLI].
+- The `gpg` executable must be in the `$PATH`.

 ## Secrets